aaronpo97/biergarten-api/README.md

 This is a 'revamped' version of my [Biergarten App](https://github.com/aaronpo97/biergarten-app).

-I am writing this app in an effort to continue learning about Typescript, Node, Express, and SQL.
+I am writing this app in an effort to continue learning about Typescript, Node, Express, and Postgres/TypeORM.
 The idea of writing a beer related app comes from my current job working in the retail operations of a brewery.
-I also just so happen to really enjoy beer as well!
+It just so happens that I really enjoy beer as well!

 I aim to rewrite the app using Postgres as my database rather than MongoDB as in the first version.
 I aim to only rewrite the server code with the aim of possibility of using this API for a mobile application sometime in the future.